ruarfff/ruarfff-blog/content/blog/understanding-python-async/index.md

 ## It's Async all the way down

-An important note that took me a few mistakes to understand, you must use async all the way down.
+You must use async all the way down.
 If you block at any point within an async function, you block everything.

 We will explore this more in the FastAPI section but for now, it's important to be aware that this: